 IXrouter: a combined industrial VPN router, IoT edge gateway, switch and Wi-Fi access point

-The IXrouter is enriched with smart functionality for multiple purposes.
+The IXrouter is an industrial IoT edge gateway enriched with smart functionality for multiple purposes.
 It is a hardware gateway to connect industrial devices easily to the IXON Cloud platform.
 In the IXON Cloud, you manage all your devices, control and access them securely from anywhere, collect data insights and make these actionable in (shareable) dashboards and alarms.

 The IXrouter is the bridge between machines and the IXON Cloud platform and is a VPN router, edge gateway and Wi-Fi hotspot in one single device.

 - Set up a secure encrypted VPN tunnel from your PC to any PLC.

 - The IXrouter supports port forwarding to access devices in the machine’s network.
 And access to a second subnet, for example when there's a network behind the PLC or another router.

 - The built-in firewall separates the machine network from the factories network to prevent hackers from accessing confidential information.

 - Allow your PLC to connect over the internet and the Wi-Fi model comes with a Wi-Fi hotspot.

 - Protocol translation from PLC to cloud.
 Support for OPC-UA, Modbus TCP, Siemens S7, Ethernet/IP and BACnet.